FREQUENTLY ASKED QUESTIONS

 What does a typical day as a food blogger look like?

-Since I work Monday to Friday, I rarely get an entire day to work on my blog, but rather little bits of time here and there.
-In saying that, most days will involve tasks like brainstorming new recipe ideas, going grocery shopping, recipe testing, photographing new recipes, editing photos, writing blog posts, answering emails and comments and scheduling social media.
+Most days will involve tasks like brainstorming new recipe ideas, going grocery shopping, recipe testing, photographing new recipes, editing photos, writing blog posts, answering emails and comments and scheduling social media.

-Unfortunately it’s like having a to-do list that simply never ends.
+Unfortunately, it’s like having a to-do list that simply never ends.
 As soon as you write and publish one blog post, it’s time to do the next one.

-The most time consuming aspects of food blogging for me are recipe testing, taking and editing the photos and writing the blog posts.
+The most time-consuming aspects of food blogging for me are recipe testing, taking and editing the photos and writing the blog posts.